-- Skills with seed and seedling planting out including potting mediums, fertilising etc
+- Seed and seedling planting out including potting mediums, fertilising etc

 - Monthly review of growth and impact of pH, sun/ shade conditions and management of local wildlife on the produce – scrub turkeys, cockatoos, “visitors”